-Tile products are mixtures of predominantly clays, silica sand and other minerals, that have been mixed with water and fired in a high temperature kiln.
+Glass tile products are mixtures of predominantly silica sand, soda, lime, and other minerals, that have been fired at a high temperature.
 Tiles are manufactured in various shapes, sizes, and colors.
 Under normal conditions these products do not release hazardous materials after installation and are not considered hazardous waste, should disposal be necessary.